trek10inc/awsume/README.md

 - You must have Python and Pip installed in order to use AWSume.
 Get them [here](https://www.python.org).
 - Make sure your Python PATH environment variables are set.
 - For Linux / macOS users, restart your terminal after installing to ensure the alias to AWSume is active.
+- For macOS users, you may have to run pip with the `--ignore-installed six` option.
+Try installing without it first.
+If it doesn't work, try adding the option to the end of the command.

 ## Setup